markhamazaspyan/Face-Verification/README.md

 ## How it works:

-Firstly upload an image of a person X with his/her name as a filename to image folder.
+Firstly upload an image of a person X with his/her name as a filename to 'upload here' folder.
 Than execute the code.

 The camera of your device will open and by pressing 'c' you can take a picture of person Y.